joannerd/brewer/README.md

 * In progress
 * Future Features
   * Search in brewery index page
-  * City show page renders all guides and breweries of a city
   * User creation of brewery guides
   * User can favorite breweries
-  * User profile (shows user's guides and favorite breweries)

 ## <a name="inspiration">Inspiration</a>
 * Content organization based off of <a href="https://www.eater.com/">Eater.com</a>